31 May – 18 June 2021

 Recent failures of European financial institutions in combatting money laundering have increased the pressure on supervisory authorities.
 There is a need to strengthen the anti-money laundering (AML) supervision, as well as the expectations on financial institutions themselves to enhance their ability to manage those risks – starting from better risk understanding, appropriate governance to effective and comprehensive control processes.

-The course, which will be held under the Chatham House rule, will provide an opportunity to financial institutions professionals to improve their understanding of supervisory mechanisms and expectations, and act as a forum to interact and exchange views with peers on the latest industry trends in risk management processes and tools.
-For the supervisors the course provides an overview of good industry practices in managing the money laundering risk, as well as concepts and approaches for effective supervision.
+The academy, which will be held under the Chatham House rule, will provide an opportunity to financial institutions professionals to improve their understanding of supervisory mechanisms and expectations, and act as a forum to interact and exchange views with peers on the latest industry trends in risk management processes and tools.
+For the supervisors the academy provides an overview of good industry practices in managing the money laundering risk, as well as concepts and approaches for effective supervision.
 For all stakeholders, this Academy will also give an up-to-date outlook on recent regulatory evolutions and reforms in the EU.